 An alternative for artists who need rollout support, not only uploads.

 DistroKid, TuneCore, CD Baby, UnitedMasters, and Amuse all solve distribution in different ways.
-SRS is built around free distribution plus a premium service layer.
+SRS is built around $0/year distribution with an 85% artist royalty split.
+Paid services are optional.

 Distribution is the start.
 The rollout is where artists feel the difference.